GraftingRayman/ComfyUI-Scene/README.md

 <b>Updates:</b>

+08/01/2023 - Added a new node Video Scene Caption - It captions the video scene to guide your video generation.
+Now you can use video captions instead of scene captions.

 07/01/2023 - Added options to select sanitized paths for VideoSceneViewer - use allowed_paths.json.
 Added option to extract individual Scene Videos separately.
 Added option to extract end frame also

 30/12/2023 - Complete rewrite, added sanitation and brought both nodes into one, added a scene previewer node